-Co-PI: Anna McCormick, Department of Botany, UH Mānoa
+Co-PI: Paolo Marra-Biggs, Department of Marine Biology, UH Mānoa

 With the increase in wildfire prevalence and risk across Hawaiʻi, information in this database on the relative risk posed by non-native plants will be invaluable to land managers in prioritizing their weed control efforts.